Southwest Ridge

 Day 1: Grey Rock

-The Southwest Ridge of Peak 11,300 climb begins with an alpine start and an easy 45 minute walk to the toe of the ridge.
+The Southwest Ridge of Peak 11,300 climb begins with an alpine start and an easy 30 minute walk to the toe of the ridge.
 The lower portion of the route is defined by short steps of mixed climbing and multiple steep snow pitches.
 Guarded by a final steep snow slope called the S-Couloir, Grey Rock bivy is a large rock cave offering shelter from the wind and can comfortably fit two alpine tents.
+This is typically our preferred bivy spot for the first night and offers an incredible protected location conveniently located just under halfway up the route.

 Day 2: Summit

-The upper route is defined mostly by traversing an exposed corniced ridgeline and a few steps of mixed terrain, including the crux pitch.
-There are several small bivouac options along the ridge, though weather permitting we often aim for the second night's bivy to be on the broad, but spectacular summit of Peak 11,300.
+The upper route is defined mostly by traversing an exposed corniced ridgeline and a few steps of mixed terrain, including the crux pitch (a short, steep rock face capped by a chockstone to surmount).
+There are several small and exposed bivouac options along the ridge that we may utilize, though weather permitting we often aim for the second night's bivy to be on the broad, but spectacular summit of Peak 11,300.

 Day 3: Descent

-The final day is spent negotiating the descent, a complex affair requiring down-climbing moderate snow slopes and rappelling a broad rocky ridge until reaching a glaciated basin below the route and walking back to camp.
+The final day is spent negotiating the descent, a complex affair requiring down-climbing moderate snow slopes and rappelling a broad rocky ridge until reaching a glaciated basin below the route and navigating multiple large crevasses while walking back to camp.

-The best season for climbing the SW Ridge of Peak 11,300 is late April through mid May.
+The best season for climbing the SW Ridge of Peak 11,300 is typically late April through mid May, though annual snow totals may alter conditions.

 The SW Ridge of Peak 11,300 is a demanding alpine climb with a high level of commitment and sustained steep snow and moderate mixed climbing terrain.
 Climbers must have previous ice climbing, mixed climbing and significant mountaineering experience.